-So in spite of these things (which I wholeheartedly agree with) I am going to write about High Flying Bird, why I like it, and why focusing on what Steven Soderbergh used to make the film is a bit silly (while focusing on what he used to make the film).
+So in spite of these thoughts (which I wholeheartedly agree with) I am going to write about High Flying Bird, why I like it, and why focusing on what Steven Soderbergh used to make the film is a bit silly (while focusing on what he used to make the film).

 If you pay attention to what goes on in the film world you may have seen the numerous articles and interviews about High Flying Bird.
-Most have chosen to highlight the films’ capture device (IMDB.com lists it as – iPhone 8, Moondog Labs Anamorphic Adapter, Moment 2Xtele) and Mr. Soderbergh’s affinity for changing up his approach to filmmaking.
+Most have chosen to highlight the films’ capture device (IMDB.com lists it as – iPhone 8, Moondog Labs Anamorphic Adapter, Moment 2X telephoto lens) and Mr. Soderbergh’s affinity for changing up his approach to filmmaking.
 To be clear – I think this is a good film.
 As someone who grew up loving basketball and as a person who loves movies I enjoyed the experience.
 The story is well told and unlike other “experiments” by Mr. Soderbergh I feel he is invested in both the subject matter and the way it is presented to the audience (thinking of Bubble, Haywire, The Informant!, The Good German and Side Effects here – personally I thought he cared with Full Frontal but he also wanted to make you think about movie-making and how even though you are aware of the artifice you can still care).

 That being said this isn’t really a basketball movie.
 It is about basketball, more specifically the power structure between players and management, and the way the sport limits players options and exploits them.